ajwnycct/factorOracle-Pd/README.md

 # factorOracle
 C source for the *factorOracle* Pure Data external.

-NOTE: This is an alpha phase project, still under development and testing.
-There may be bugs.
-Currently, the external is verified to run on Mac OS Mavericks 10.9.5 with the Pure Data v0.47 64-bit binary.
+Currently, the external is verified to run on Mac OS Mavericks 10.9.5 or greater with Pure Data v0.47 through Pure Data v0.51-4.

 Visit [https://puredata.info/docs/developer](https://puredata.info/docs/developer) for instructions on how to build the *factorOracle* external for your architecture.